OpenFAST/openfast/docs/source/testing/regression_test.rst

 ===============

 The regression test executes a series of test cases which intend to fully describe OpenFAST and its module's capabilities.

+Jump to :ref:`regression_test_ctest`, :ref:`regression_test_example`, or :ref:`regression_test_windows`
+for instructions on running the regression tests locally.

 Each locally computed result is compared to a static set of baseline results.
 To account for system, hardware, and compiler differences, the regression test attempts to match the current machine and compiler type to the appropriate solution set from these combinations: